The Supplemental Nutrition Assistance Program (SNAP)**, once known as food stamps, helps individuals and families make ends meet.

 Let us guide you through the SNAP application process.
-Send in the form below or contact Gabriela, our SNAP Outreach Coordinator at 814-459-3663 x 118 or firstname.lastname@example.org.
+Contact Bonnie Rearick, our SNAP Outreach Coordinator at (814) 459-3663 x 118 or email her at firstname.lastname@example.org.

-**Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.) should contact the Agency (State or local) where they apply for benefits.
-Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through federal relay service at (800)877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.) should contact the Agency (State or Local) where they apply for benefits.
+Individuals who are deaf, hard of hearing, or have speech disabilities may contact the USDA through a federal relay service at (800) 877-8339.
 Additionally, program information may be available in languages other than English.